norgepaul/DelphiKafkaClient/README.md

 # DelphiKafkaClient

-DelphiKafkaClient is a cross platform Delphi wrapper for Apache Kafka which currently supports Windows (i386/x64) and Linux (x64).
+DelphiKafkaClient is a cross platform Delphi wrapper for Apache Kafka.
+Currently supported platforms are Windows (i386/x64) and Linux (x64).
 Tested on Delphi 10.4, but should work on most modern Delphi releases.

 ## Installation
 You will need to install Apache Kafka - [https://kafka.apache.org/quickstart](https://kafka.apache.org/quickstart)